ramilamparo/noon-frontend-test/README.md

 npm run start
 ```

+To run in production mode using docker,

+Run the script in the project root directory.

+`./build --db-pass postgres --db-user postgres --db-name noon-test --port 80 --secret my_secret_ --next-api-endpoint my-website.example.com`

 # Required environment variables

 You can create a .env in the root project directory and create the following records.